Gibson Les Paul Custom

 Chet’s Music Store was destroyed in a fire some years back; I understand that Chet himself has passed on now too.
 But I’m keeping the guitar.

 Oh, and that 1957 Strat issue from Japan?
-It would be worth close to $2,000 today, as the made-in-Japan Fenders of that era are now prized by collectors.
+It might be worth close to $2,000 today, as the made-in-Japan Fenders of that era are now prized by collectors.
 But I took care of that red Strat craving anyway…